 A takeover by the Abu Dhabi billionaire Sheikh Mansour in 2008 signaled a new and triumphant era.
 Now one of the richest clubs in the world, City immediately started getting busy on the transfer market, acquiring many big-name signings for record fees.
 The five years following Mansour's take over the club spent over £500 millions on players.
 The Abu Dhabi influence was also displayed by the decision to change the name of the home stadium to Etihad Stadium in 2011.

 This shopping spree saw the club relive their glory years, winning Premier League, one FA Cup and League Cup titles in the period that followed.
-A high point was the league victory in 2017-2018 season in which City became the first team ever in Premier League to collect 100 points in one season.
+A high point was the league victory in 2017-2018 season when City became the first team ever in Premier League to collect 100 points in one season.
 City made also a new record in consecutive league wins (18).